icerpc/icerpc-csharp/examples/README.md

 ## [Download](./Download/)

-The Download example shows how a server can stream bytes from a file to a client.
+The Download example shows how to download a file using streaming from a server.

 ## [GenericHost](./GenericHost/)